 One of my all time favourite musical studies is from Donald S. Reinhardt’s ‘Selection Of Concone Studies: number 9.
 I first came across this wonderful study in a lesson with the great trumpeter Philip Jones, at Chetham’s School of Music in Manchester, U.K. I was also set it to learn when I was studying with the great trumpeter John Wilbraham.
 John was a perfectionist and paid tremendous attention to detail.
 He would study the simplest things for hours on end and his tremendous enthusiasm was infectious.
 He was always an inspiration to me and his achievements on the trumpet are immense.

 I am trying to avoid pressurising the sound and making a thin, bright sound.
 I do not want to blow in a forced manner which thins out the air, causing a thin, brittle, hard sound.
 A thicker column of air is required here.
 I think of how I would sing the study.
 I like to use the syllable touw, both physically and mentally as I sing and play the melody.
 I deliberately do not change this mental syllable as I change registers, either.
 Always a wide, open sound.
 This touw syllable leaves the tongue quite low in the mouth, allowing a thicker column of air to the lips, resulting in them vibrating with a bigger sound.
 I try to avoid blowing too hard, or too loud.
 Blow ’round’ and not so hard.
 The air is not that ‘fast’ but open.
 Think of the entire study being very round and beautiful.
 I make sure that as I descend to the low Cs I am singing in the brain so I can perform the manoeuvre smoothly and without force.
 I keep singing in the head right through this study.
 Every note must be mentally sung in the head as you play.
 The thinking, whilst playing, is so similar to singing, except a singer uses the larynx whilst we use the facial nerves to vibrate the lips.
 I find that control over the lips is impossible to achieve through feel.
 We have to do it by ‘singing’ in the brain as we play.
 We don’t develop control by blowing hard or forcing through, but by singing in the brain and supplying wind to the lips.
 It is far easier to be precise with the embouchure whilst singing in the head whilst playing.
 We can not manipulate the embouchure through feel as the movements are too subtle and small.
 Brass players are determined to want to ‘feel’ a certain way when they play.
 This feel is just a feedback and doesn’t tell the brass player very much.
 The two things the lips need to vibrate is the song in the brain and a supply of moving wind.
 If I may get technical now: we have a motor nerve coming down the side of the face, from the brain, which tells the lips what to do.
+This is the seventh cranial nerve and when we order sound from the brain the signal travels down this nerve to control the lips.
 We have a sensory nerve which goes from the lips, back to the brain, which tells the brain how the lips feel.
 People try to play by relying on the reports fed back to the brain by the fifth cranial nerve.

 Other matters for consideration: